Living, Working, Musing & Misadventures in Greece

 Why?

-Because you are of Greek origin and have the inherent right to claim citizenship, whether you want it or not, which entitles you to work/reside in Greece and the entire EU.
+Because you are of Greek origin and have the inherent right to claim citizenship, which entitles you to work/reside in Greece and the entire EU.
 This is a privilege.

-If you’re a male between the age of 19-45, you’re obviously trying to avoid mandatory military obligations by going this route, and the Greek state does not tolerate draft dodgers.
-If you think they won’t catch you, think again; even connections will not help you.
-The residence/work permit application asks the birthplace of your parents.
-Should you get around that, either the eforia will flush you out or the Ministry of Interior and Labor will examine your application, request birth certificates from whomever they wish and delve into your background.
-It doesn’t matter if you are registered in the οικογενειακή μερίδα/oikogeneiaki merida or not, whether you hold a Greek passport or Greek ID or not.
+If you’re a male between the age of 19-45, Greek authorities know you’re trying to avoid mandatory military obligations by going this route, and it does not tolerate draft dodgers.
+The residence/work permit application asks the birthplace of your parents, the Greek tax office/eforia/DOY will look through its register, and the Ministry of Citizen Protection and Ministry of Interior will examine your application and delve into your background.
+It doesn’t matter if you are registered in the οικογενειακή μερίδα/oikogeneiaki merida or hold a Greek passport or Greek ID or not.
 You are breaking the law.

 If you’re a female of Greek origin, there is no reason why you shouldn’t stake a claim to citizenship at any age.
-Should you apply for Greek citizenship and be denied, this may be grounds to apply for a Greek permit, however only Greek authorities can make this determination.
+Should you apply for Greek citizenship and be denied, this may be grounds to apply for a Greek permit.

 What about my son who is under 18 and technically a non-EU citizen?

-As long as he is of Greek origin, he will at some point be drafted into the army should he reside permanently in Greece or wish to work here from the age of 19 to 45.
+All males of Greek origin or descent between the age of 19 to 45 will at some point be drafted into the army should they reside permanently — more than 185 days a year — in Greece or wish to work here, regardless of birthplace, current citizenship, domicile or registration in the οικογενειακή μερίδα/oikogeneiaki merida, or possession of ‘permanent resident abroad’ status.
 Read, “Mandatory military obligations for Greece.”
-It’s all there.
 It will only change if the law changes.

 How can I get a green card for Greece?

-There’s no such thing.
-“Green card” is a term used by the United States to describe permanent resident status acquired by a non-American citizen.
-It does not apply outside the USA.
+‘Green card’ is a term used by the United States to describe permanent resident status acquired by a non-American citizen, and does not apply outside its borders.
 Greece had a prasina karta about 10 years ago, but they disappeared as fast as they appeared.
-Starting in 2008, Greece started issuing permit cards, but they are still not called green cards.
+In 2008, Greece started issuing permit cards, but they are not called green cards and different colors apply to different categories.

-If you are looking for permanent resident status in Greece, see other articles in “Residence-work permits” or use the ’search’ option in the second column.
+If you are looking for permanent resident status in Greece, see other articles in “Residence-work permits.”

 If I get a divorce, can I keep my permit?

-Spouses of Greek or EU citizens who already passed the interview and hold a permit can retain it after a divorce if the marriage lasted 3 years OR if there is solid evidence of domestic abuse no matter how long the marriage lasted.
+Spouses of Greek, EU or non-EU citizens who already passed the interview and hold a permit can retain it after a divorce if the marriage lasted three (3) years OR if there is solid evidence of domestic abuse no matter how long the marriage lasted.

 If my Greek/EU partner passes away, can I keep my permit?

-Yes, if you held the permit and resided in Greece for a minimum of one year.
+Yes, if you held the permit and resided in Greece for a minimum of (1) one full year.

 Is my Greek permit transferable?